refraley3/refraley3.github.io/gallery/animals/insects/bees/bald-faced-hornet.md

 ## Behavior

 Bald-faced hornets are highly social and live in large colonies that can contain hundreds of workers by late summer.
 They are defensive of their nests and will attack perceived threats aggressively.
 Workers hunt other insects to feed larvae, while adults often drink nectar and fruit juices.

-## Color

-These wasps have a glossy black exoskeleton with ivory-white markings on the face, the first antennal segment, thorax, and tail end.

-## Wings

-They have two pairs of transparent wings with a slight smoky tint, enabling agile flight and hovering capability during foraging.

-## Legs

-The legs are slender and black, adapted for grasping and manipulating prey.

-## Tail

- The “tail” ends in a sharp stinger capable of repeated use.

-## Size

-Workers measure around 12–15 mm in length, while queens can reach up to 20 mm.

 ## Audubon Group